Eating Cups Made Of Seaweed? Indonesian Start-Up Markets Edible Containers To Fight Plastic Pollution

 Indonesia, which boasts hundreds of thousands of miles of shallow coastline, is optimal for seaweed farming and produces 10 million tons of seaweed a year and is targeting production of 19 million tons by 2020.

 Packaging made from seaweed (actually marine algae) shows promise as a biodegradable alternative to plastics in that there are some 11,000 species of the farm-able “plants,” according to The Seaweed Site.
-Seaweed is a common food source in Japan, China and Korea, and in nations throughout the Indian Ocean.
-Seaweed is currently used in cosmetics cosmetics, organic fertilizers, biochemicals, medicines, and other industrial uses.
-The versatile algaes also appear in the form of extracts in foods such as chocolate milk, yogurt, health drinks, and even some beers and stouts.
+Seaweed is a common food source in Japan, China, and Korea, and in nations throughout the Indian Ocean.
+Seaweed is currently used in cosmetics, organic fertilizers, biochemicals, medicines, and other industrial uses.
+The versatile algae also appear in the form of extracts in foods such as chocolate milk, yogurt, health drinks, and even some beers and stouts.

 Indonesia is home to some of the world’s most polluted rivers and the nation’s once beautiful beaches are littered with plastic waste.
 The country has joined a United Nations-led cleanup drive after receiving a rating as the world’s second-largest plastic marine polluter.
 The only nation producing more pollution than Indonesia is China.